Best Beaches in Nice

 On both sides of Li Rateta, you will find really gentle beaches that are great for kids of all ages.
 Here it is the easiest to get in and out of the water due to a gradual slope and the tiniest pebbles, and there are life guards on both sides.
 Away from the hustle and bustle of the beaches closer to the center of town, this is a great beach to spread out for a picnic as there is lots of space and it’s not crowded.

-WINNER (tie): BEST BEACH DEAL in Nice
+WINNER: BEST BEACH DEAL in Nice

 Cocoon Beach Nice.
 This is the spot for an affordable and uncrowded private beach with a decent restaurant and the best priced kids meals of any of the beaches.
 Beach lounge chairs with parasol are just 20€ in peak season (but 30€ for front row, 25€ for second row) and just 15€ in off-season, and they have large sun beds as well that you could fit the whole family on and really get into that cocooning vibe.
 Besides the beach they also have a pool, and the menu looks quite delish.
-Tram stop Fabron or Lenval.
+Tram stop Lenval.

 Best Beach for Posers